 When should you monitor MAP?

-Mean arterial pressure is considered to be a better indicator of a tissue perfusion than the SBP.
-Precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
+Mean arterial pressure is considered to be a better indicator of a tissue perfusion than SBP, precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
 Hence, it is typically monitored in cases of organs perfusion.
 Some of these cases include:

 - Septic shock – a state of insufficiently low blood pressure caused by a substantial inflammatory response due to an infection.
-Damaged organs, our immune cells, and bacteria release cytokines (signal molecules) that provoke dilatation (broadening) of blood vessels resulting in the low blood pressure.
+Damaged organs, our immune response, and bacterial cytokines (signal molecules) all cause blood vessels to dilatation (broadening) resulting in low blood pressure.

 - Head injuries – damage to a specific region of a human brain – rostral ventrolateral medulla (RVLM), located in the brain stem, may cause pathologies of blood pressure.
-RVLM, through neural fibers of the autonomic nervous system, controls the speed of heart rate, the force of its contraction and the level of contraction or dilation of arteries and veins.
-Even an increased intracranial pressure may manifest in already mentioned Cushing’s triad: slow heartbeat, high mean arterial pressure and irregular breathing pattern.
-You can determine your patient’s heart rate by merely looking at the results of his ECG test.
+RVLM, through neural fibers of the autonomic nervous system, controls the speed of the heart rate, the force of its contraction and the level of contraction or dilation of arteries and veins.
+Even an increased intracranial pressure may manifest as the already mentioned Cushing’s triad: slow heartbeat, high mean arterial pressure and irregular breathing pattern.
+You can determine your patient's heart rate by merely looking at the results of his ECG test.
 Check our ECG heart rate calculator to find a tool that will do all the math for you!
-You will also learn some techniques and tricks to evaluate the heartbeat all by yourself quickly.
+You will also learn some tips and tricks to quickly evaluate someones heartbeat all by yourself.

-- Dissecting abdominal aneurysm - a surgery procedure in which doctors cut out a weaker segment of abdominal aorta, thus preventing its bursting.
+- Dissecting abdominal aneurysm - a surgery procedure in which a doctor cuts out a weaker segment of the abdominal aorta, thus preventing it from bursting.
 This can save the patient from bleeding to death!

 Comparing two blood pressure scenarios with the MAP calculator